 The angel Gabriel is one of the prominent characters in the Nativity narrative.
 He’s remembered as the angel who told Mary she would give birth to the Son of God.
 But what else can we know about him from the Bible?

-A quick check in Logos 5’s Bible Facts tool makes it easy to find out: I just look through the related verses and browse the Bible dictionaries the tool fetches for me.
+A quick check in Logos 7’s Factbook tool makes it easy to discover more about the angel Gabriel: I just have to look through the related verses and browse the Bible dictionaries the tool fetches for me.